sravan498/Paraphrase_Sentences/README.md

 #### Installing libraries:
 requirements.txt: contains all the packages required to run the project.
 Run the below command to install the required libraries for the project
 **pip install -r requirements.txt**
+Pytorch version needs to be installed depending upon the CUDA Version from pytorch.org

 #### Build Docker Image:
 <ol><li>Build docker using the command docker build -t myname/myapp </li>